thequang-ntq/Chatbot-Summary-ntq/README.md

 <details>
 <summary>Download APK file on a connected Android device</summary>
 <br>
-Connect your Android device to your computer with a USB cable, then run the command line
+Connect your Android device to your computer with a USB cable, then run the command line.

 ```bash
   flutter install